dorissuzukiesmerio/Analysis_loans_deliquency/HOPEAnalysis_Delinquency_Rates.md

 >
 >  y =  dummy for high delinquency ; y = dummy for low delinquency

-1) Linear Probability Model (Despite limitations, it is a helpful model to include)
+1) Linear Probability Model

 2) Logit

 3) Probit

+>  Interpretation :

-Interpretation : one unit change in x is correlated with beta% (or margin%) change in probability of higher/lower delinquency; *** indicate statistical significance
+for continous x : one unit change in x is correlated to a change of beta% (or margin%) in the probability of higher/lower delinquency;

+for categorical x : belonging to that category is correlated with a x change with beta% (or margin%) of change in probability of higher/lower delinquency;

+ *** indicate statistical significance

 #### Results: